cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 as it is more similar to a technical report than a scientific article.
 The article is written very superficially, with sections written in a summarized manner.
-The Introduction section is profusely long and confusing, while the Methodology is insufficiently detailed and fragmented into many brief subsections.
+The Introduction section is profusely long and confusing, while the Methodology is poorly detailed and fragmented into many brief subsections.
 The Discussion section lacks clarity, not adequately detailing the results presented.
 These, in turn, are described very vaguely.
 Furthermore, most of the references